 Section 7 of the Data Protection Act 1998 states that a "data subject" (the person about whom the personal data refers) is entitled, upon written request, to be informed whether or not personal data is held or processed about them.

-Should you wish to know what information, if any, the Derbyshire Constabulary holds about you, or you would like confirmation that you do, or do not, have a prosecution/conviction history you should complete and submit a 'Subject Access Form'.
-The form must be accompanied with two different forms of photocopied identification which between them provide sufficient information to prove your name, address and date of birth and the fee of £10 (cheque/postal order).
+Should you wish to know what information, if any, the Derbyshire Constabulary holds about you, or you would like confirmation that you do, or do not, have a prosecution/conviction history you are invited to complete and submit a 'Subject Access Form' or write to us.
+The form or written request should be accompanied with two different forms of photocopied identification which between them provide sufficient information to prove your name, address and date of birth and the fee of £10 (cheque/postal order).
 Please note that once your application is processed all photocopies will be securely destroyed and that no receipt for fees submitted will be issued unless a stamped self addressed envelope is supplied.

 Disclosure of Information held by the Police for Employment Vetting Processes